lyokha/ngx-export-tools-extra/README.md

 # cabal install --global
 ```

-The module is also available on
+The module is also available at
 [*hackage.haskell.org*](http://hackage.haskell.org/package/ngx-export-tools-extra),
 so you can simply install it from there with